 Every effort involves time and cost, therefore, it makes sense to have a proper evaluation of the efforts.

-The problem with sentiment analysis is that for large organisations there is so much to track on websites, social media, and other digital media.
+The problem with sentiment analysis is that for large organizations there is so much to track on websites, social media, and other digital media.
 To err is human, so are the machines or software.
 If a leading restaurant gets a review that is positive about food but negative about service which sentiment would be highlighted?
 Experts suggest that when using sentiment analysis tools, look for one that helps you to override sentiment and toss irrelevant results.
-Tools that enable manual override of sentiments helps in getting alerts about high-level trends which can then be manually analysed or monitored.
+Tools that enable manual override of sentiments help in getting alerts about high-level trends which can then be manually analyzed or monitored.

-When there is the large volume of sentiment analysis dataset to be analysed, using sentiment software would be less costly and efficient than human analysts.
+When there is a large volume of sentiment analysis datasets to be analyzed, using sentiment software would be less costly and efficient than human analysts.
 But experts point out that there should be an ideal mix of sentiment software analysis and manual analysis.

 Keyword processing algorithms distinguish negative and positive words which are fast and inexpensive to implement and run.
 Natural Language Processing is created on the basis of the understanding of words, sentences, and phrases to get a feel for what is being communicated.
 Sometimes, NLP can also go wrong in language processing– how to distinguish ‘sick’ for cool or ill.

 Many of the one-to-one and group conversations take place in mobile.
 Moreover, with the popularity of mobile apps, much of the communication happens on Android or iPhone.
 Several new tools have emerged that used sophisticated NLP to analyses chats, SMS, social media, hospitality and they are mostly cloud-based applications.
-Lexalytics which launched enterprise level NLP for Android emphasizes the fact that all data analysed are stored on phone and not sent to cloud thus ensuring privacy.
-The product titled Salience immediately alerts users regarding negative and positive/praiseworthy emails and messages and a summary of such findings are given on weekly and monthly basis.
+Lexalytics which launched enterprise-level NLP for Android emphasizes the fact that all data analyzed are stored on phones and not sent to the cloud thus ensuring privacy.
+The product titled Salience immediately alerts users regarding negative and positive/praiseworthy emails and messages and a summary of such findings is given on a weekly and monthly basis.

 It is true that sentiment analysis is gaining popularity and increasing sophistication but beware of tall claims about the accuracy of this strategy.
-According to analysts there are no standard measures to verify the accuracy of different sentiment analyser tools and hence 70% reliability is more acceptable than 90% or above as some work on the entity level, some on the article level, some uses NLP while others use different algorithms to arrive at what consumers feel about your product or brand.
+According to analysts, there are no standard measures to verify the accuracy of different sentiment analyzer tools and hence 70% reliability is more acceptable than 90% or above as some work on the entity level, some on the article level, some use NLP while others use different algorithms to arrive at what consumers feel about your product or brand.

-Sentiment Analysis in social media can help the companies improve customer service, revive the fortunes of a sagging brand, help overcome competition and obtain business intelligence that is required to stay ahead.
+It can help companies improve customer service, revive the fortunes of a sagging brand, help overcome competition and obtain business intelligence that is required to stay ahead.
 It has been found to be good in assessing the sentiments broadly into negative, positive or neutral.

 An online ticketing company StubHub decided not to refund tickets for a specific game.
 That lead to popular discontent on blogs and this was effectively captured by sentiment analysis that helped the company take remedial measures.